Naturopathic Medicine

 Australians are looking for a more comprehensive, holistic, person-centred approach to their health and well-being.
 [15]

-Further research report that patients want their GPs to be informed about Alternative and Complementary Medicines [17], and that both patients and GPs see the value of a collaborative team-based model with the GP serving as the clinical leader, coordinator, and referrer to Alternative and Complementary Medicine Practitioners.
+Further research reports that patients want their GPs to be informed about Alternative and Complementary Medicines [17], and that both patients and GPs see the value of a collaborative team-based model with the GP serving as the clinical leader, coordinator, and referrer to Alternative and Complementary Medicine Practitioners.
 [17-21]

 Practising Integrative Medicine also improves patient satisfaction and the patient-practitioner relationship.
 [22, 23]